College Students setting New Year Resolutions

 Get Healthier

 It is easy to quickly grab a burger and fries from the cafeteria on a busy study day, but try to change this in the New Year.
 Review what you have been eating at the college cafeteria.
 Set up a nutrition plan that includes the daily requirements of fruits, vegetables, and protein.
-The college fitness facility may not currently be available but it is still important to take a walk or set up an exercise routine.
+Try visiting the college fitness facility or just take a walk as part of your exercise routine.
 Setting up a definite schedule can measure how this lifestyle change is benefiting you.
 With the amount of time currently spent in front of a computer, you need to schedule time breaks to help keep you healthy!

 Get More Sleep